pinterbanget/UlyssesLM/README.md

-# UlysesLM
+# UlyssesLM
-A small-language model implementing Markov chains based on the novel Ulyses by James Joyce.
+A small-language model implementing Markov chains based on the novel *Ulysses* by James Joyce.